 GINGR at COP30: Turning global energy goals into Nature- and People-Positive action

-As the world gathers in Belém, Brazil, for COP30, the spotlight turns to how global commitments to triple renewable energy capacity by 2030 can be realised in ways that benefit both nature and people.
+As the world gathered in Belém for COP30, attention turned to how the global goal to triple renewable energy capacity by 2030 can be achieved in ways that deliver genuine benefits for both nature and people.

-Following the success of the GINGR events at the IUCN World Conservation Congress in Abu Dhabi this October — where ministers, financiers, and experts explored how renewable energy expansion can align with protecting 30% of nature by 2030 — GINGR is returning to the international stage with renewed purpose.
-The discussions in Abu Dhabi highlighted the importance of embedding biodiversity safeguards, community benefits, and transparent metrics into the rapid build-out of renewable energy systems worldwide.
+Fresh from a successful series of GINGR events at the IUCN World Conservation Congress in Abu Dhabi, where ministers, financiers and experts examined how renewable energy expansion can align with protecting 30 per cent of nature by 2030, GINGR returned to the international stage with renewed momentum.
+Discussions in Abu Dhabi reinforced the need for biodiversity safeguards, community benefits and transparent metrics to guide the rapid build-out of renewable energy systems worldwide.

 📍Side Event Room 5, Blue Zone